 Mothers day came and went really fast on the Sunday 13 May 2012.
 And now the planet will continue to spin on it’s axis for about 364 times until the next free Mothers day flower offer comes around again.

-Bilberries are plentiful in the Nordic region, they grow wild on the fields and also thin forest areas.
+Bilberries of Finland are plentiful in all of the Nordic region, they grow wild on the fields and also thin forest areas.